Azure/azure-sdk-for-java/sdk/identity/azure-identity/BREAKING_CHANGES.md

 ### Behavioral change to credential types supporting multi-tenant authentication

-As of `azure-identiy` 1.6.0, the default behavior of credentials supporting multi-tenant authentication has changed.
+As of `azure-identity` 1.6.0, the default behavior of credentials supporting multi-tenant authentication has changed.
 Each of these credentials will throw an `ClientAuthenticationException` if the requested `tenantId` doesn't match the tenant ID originally configured on the credential.
 Apps must now do one of the following things:

 - Add all IDs, of tenants from which tokens should be acquired, to the `additionallyAllowedTenants` list on the credential builder.
 For example: